SAFCSP-Team/operating-system-path/README.md

 ## Introducation

-This path will cover the **operating system** concepts and its components to implement it in software development.
+This path will cover the **operating system** concepts and their components to implement in software development.

 > This path is divided into a resource stack that will cover the main concepts related to the path itself,
 > and project stack which helps validate your understanding of these concepts.